FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 Profits of flexibility activation
 ---------------

-The realised value from activating flexibility opportunities has to be computed and accounted for.
+The realised value from activating flexibility has to be computed and accounted for.
-Both of these activities depend on the context in which FlexMeasures is being used, and we expect that it will be often have to implemented in a custom manner (much as the actual scheduling optimization).
+Both of these activities depend on the context in which FlexMeasures is being used, and we expect that it will often have to be implemented in a custom manner (much as the actual scheduling optimization).

-.. note:: Making it possible to configure custom scheduling and value accounting is on the roadmap for FlexMeasures.
+.. todo:: Making it possible to configure custom scheduling and value accounting is on the roadmap for FlexMeasures.

 Computing value
 ^^^^^^^^^^^^^^^^

 The computation of the value is what drives the scheduling optimization.
 This value is usually monetary, and in that case there should be some form of market configured.
 This can be a constant or time-of-use tariff, or a real market.
 However, there are other possibilities, for instance if the optimisation goal is to minimise the CO₂ consumption.
-The realised value is avoided CO₂, whcih is probably not easy to translate into a monetary value.
+Then, the realised value is avoided CO₂, which nowadays has an assumed value, e.g. in `the EU ETS carbon market <https://ember-climate.org/data/carbon-price-viewer/>`_.

 Accounting / Sharing value